ADLdev-SA/ise102/README.md

 **8. Submit Assignment 3:**

 - Code zip file + report + recorded video (or link).
-- Remember to put a reference with this template.
+- Remember to put a reference with this template (add link to Git).

 **Task Done**